berthubert/sqlitewrite/README.md

 cout << res.at(0)["pief"] << endl; // should print 123
 ```

 This returns a vector of rows, each represented by an `unordered_map<string,string>`.
-Alternatively you can use `queryT` which returns `std::variant<int64_t, double, string, nullptr_t>`, which means you can benefit from the typesafety.
+Alternatively you can use `queryT` which returns `std::variant<int64_t, double, string, nullptr_t>` values, which means you can benefit from the typesafety.
 Note that all integer numbers end  up as signed int64_t in this variant union.

 Also note that these functions could very well not be coherent with `addValue()` because of buffering.
 This is by design.
 The `query` function is very useful for getting the value of counters for example, so you can use these for subsequent logging.
 But don't count on a value you just wrote with `addValue()` to appear in an a `query()` immediately.